Adding a Basic Time Machine SMB Share

 1. Click Advanced Settings.

-3. Restart the SMB service.
+3. Start or restart the SMB service.